cosmos/cosmos/GOVERNANCE_DOC.md

 - `Regular`
 - `Urgent`

 These two categories are strictly identical except that `Urgent` proposals can be accepted faster if a certain condition is met.
-For more information, see **Thresholds** section.
+For more information, see [Threshold](#threshold) section.

 ## Vote